juk0de/mtf2json/README.md

 "rules_level": 2,
 "rules_level_str": "Standard",
 ```

 A string version of the rules level is automatically added.
-It's intended to be used in the record sheet and determined using the same algorithm
+It's intended to be used in record sheets and determined using the same algorithm
 as [MegaMek](https://github.com/juk0de/megamek/blob/78fb6e4616dd469dcb781c7da37d1bae748c45ce/megamek/src/megamek/common/SimpleTechLevel.java#L92).

 ### Quirks